 Heart failure is a condition in which the heart can't pump enough blood to meet the body's needs.
 In some cases, the heart can't fill with enough blood and has trouble relaxing.
 Or, the heart can't pump blood to the rest of the body with enough force.
 Some people have both problems.

 Having heart failure doesn’t mean you can’t live a full and rewarding life, but you do need to play an active role in taking care of yourself to do so.
 The Heart Failure Clinic at Northside Hospital provides patients and families with proven tools and techniques so that they may continue to lead fulfilling lives.
+We provide care by board-certified advanced heart failure specialists as part of a multidisciplinary provider team focused on treating your condition.
 The clinic offers education and follow-up treatment to patients and their caregivers regarding a heart failure diagnosis and self-management of the disease.

 Our goal is to improve your level of daily activities and feeling of well-being.
 We work with you and your cardiologist to insure you are on the right medications at the right doses, you understand the dietary and fluid requirements, and you recognize the signs and symptoms that may signal a worsening of your condition.

 We provide educational sessions for patients and family members detailed by the Heart Failure Society of America on topics including: